Postgraduate MSc/PgDip/PgCert

 Delivered for over fifty years, and shaped by industry and real-world relevance, our course is recognised as a strong postgraduate qualification for students and professionals interested in the management, engineering and planning of transport infrastructure.
 You will build specialist knowledge in topics such as transport policy and planning, traffic analysis, forecasting and infrastructure design.

-Available with full-time and part-time study pathways, the course is designed to support your progression in developing your career with a transport consultancy, a local or central government planning department, or a passenger transport authority.
-Our part-time study pathway is designed to fit around your existing commitments or be combined with a graduate training programme.
+The course is designed to support your progression in developing your career with a transport consultancy, a local or central government planning department, or a passenger transport authority.

 International applicant?
 Please check international intakes for the latest information and application dates.